leamsigc/nuxt-monorepo-layers/packages/content/articles/index.md

 ::TheTestimonials
 ---
 title:  Testimonials
-subTitle:  What our Clients Say
+subTitle:  What Our Clients Say
-description: Testimonials from our happy clients, we are happy when our client is happy.
+description: Testimonials from satisfied, returning clients
 items:
   - desc: "I love the authentic flavors at this restaurant!
 Their tacos are amazing, especially the carne asada.
 Great service too!"
     title: "Fantastic Mexican Cuisine"